Space architecture: Theory

-A starting point for space architecture theory is the search for extreme environments in terrestrial settings where humans have lived, and the formation of analogs between these environments and space.
-For example, humans have lived in submarines deep in the ocean, in bunkers beneath the Earth's surface, and on Antarctica, and have safely entered burning buildings, radioactively contaminated zones, and the stratosphere with the help of technology.
-Aerial refueling enables Air Force One to stay airborne virtually indefinitely.
-Nuclear powered submarines generate oxygen using electrolysis and can stay submerged for months at a time.
-Many of these analogs can be very useful design references for space systems.
-In fact space station life support systems and astronaut survival gear for emergency landings bear striking similarity to submarine life support systems and military pilot survival kits, respectively.
+A starting point for space architecture theory is the search for extreme environments in terrestrial settings for the formation of analogs between these environments and space.Many of these analogs can actively define design references for space systems.
+Space station life support systems and astronaut survival gear for emergency landings are similarity to submarine life support systems and military pilot survival kits, respectively.

-Space missions, especially human ones, require extensive preparation.
-In addition to terrestrial analogs providing design insight, the analogous environments can serve as testbeds to further develop technologies for space applications and train astronaut crews.
-The Flashline Mars Arctic Research Station is a simulated Mars base, maintained by the Mars Society, on Canada's remote Devon Island.
-The project aims to create conditions as similar as possible to a real Mars mission and attempts to establish ideal crew size, test equipment "in the field", and determine the best extra-vehicular activity suits and procedures.
+Human spaceflight require extensive preparation,where a well defined ECLSS can serve as testbeds to further develop technologies for space applications and train astronaut crews.
+Contemporary examples included Mars 500 and the Flashline Mars Arctic Research Station is a simulated Mars base.
 To train for EVAs in microgravity, space agencies make broad use of underwater and simulator training.
 The Neutral Buoyancy Laboratory, NASA's underwater training facility, contains full-scale mockups of the Space Shuttle cargo bay and International Space Station modules.
 Technology development and astronaut training in space-analogous environments are essential to making living in space possible.

 In space

 Fundamental to space architecture is designing for physical and psychological wellness in space.
-What often is taken for granted on Earth – air, water, food, trash disposal – must be designed for in fastidious detail.
 Rigorous exercise regimens are required to alleviate muscular atrophy and other effects of space on the body.
-That space missions are (optimally) fixed in duration can lead to stress from isolation.
+Space missions are often fixed in duration that can lead to stress from isolation.
 This problem is not unlike that faced in remote research stations or military tours of duty, although non-standard gravity conditions can exacerbate feelings of unfamiliarity and homesickness.
 Furthermore, confinement in limited and unchanging physical spaces appears to magnify interpersonal tensions in small crews and contribute to other negative psychological effects.
 These stresses can be mitigated by establishing regular contact with family and friends on Earth, maintaining health, incorporating recreational activities, and bringing along familiar items such as photographs and green plants.
-The importance of these psychological measures can be appreciated in the 1968 Soviet 'DLB Lunar Base' design:
+The importance of these psychological measures were most noticeably seen in the 1968 Soviet 'DLB Lunar Base' design: